 3. Order Status

-If you happen to be the accused and you end up receiving a restraining order to stay away from someone, you also stand a chance to be represented by a lawyer.
+If you happen to be the accused and end up receiving a restraining order to stay away from someone, you also stand a chance to be represented by a lawyer.

 Temporary Restraining Order Requirements